 Neighbors in Action builds relationships... it's what makes us special!

-Neighbors in Action, a program of the La Crescent Area Healthy Community Partnership, began in July of 2007 with a grant from the Minnesota Department of Human Services.
+Neighbors in Action began with a grant from the Minnesota Department of Human Services.
 The intent of the grant was to assist the La Crescent community to develop a system to help older people and individuals with disabilities remain in their homes as long as possible.

-Neighbors in Action is funded through a Live Well at Home grant from the MN Department of Human Service, Title IIIe of the Older Americans Act, the Great Rivers United Way, Fees for Services, Donations, and Fundraising events.
+Neighbors in Action is supported through grant writing, a client sliding fee scale for service, donations, an annual letter campaign, and fundraising events.
 We rely on the support of the community to provide services and we gratefully accept donations of any amount.